 It’s a great opportunity for families to work together and get their hands dirty while helping grow fresh produce to feed hungry Rhode Islanders.

 Other than the opportunities listed above, all spots for individual volunteers are full thanks to a dedicated bunch of regular volunteers.

 We have volunteer opportunities for corporate, civic and school groups to help inspect, sort and pack food for distribution.
 Volunteers must be able to stand for long periods of time and lift up to 35 pounds.
 Presently, we are scheduling groups up to three months in advance.

 We have shifts available weekdays from 9am-12pm and 12-3pm.
 Please check back regularly as the schedule may change.

-If you are interested in having your group volunteer at the Food Bank, please contact our Volunteer and Special Events Manager, Kelly Seigh, via email.
+If you are interested in having your group volunteer at the Food Bank, please contact our Volunteer Coordinator, Jeanne Hebert, via email.

-Additionally, individual students over the age of 14, in need of community service hours for school may inquire about availability during school breaks by also emailing Kelly.
+Additionally, individual students over the age of 14, in need of community service hours for school may inquire about availability during school breaks by also emailing Jeanne.

 Volunteers looking to fulfill a court ordered community service requirement should contact Serve Rhode Island.